MOVIE REVIEW: Iron Man 3

 LESSON #2: ALWAYS HAVE BACKUP-- Here's the easy cliche lesson that comes from a narcissist with connections.
 While Lesson #3 after this will go into Tony's habits a little more and Lesson #4 will take a shot at the big picture, you get the whiffle ball lesson of "always have backup."
 It must be nice to have a billionaire's bank account, an armored serviceman friend with the President's ear, and 40-something extra "changes of clothes" for any spill, stain, or occasion.

 LESSON #3: THE NATURE OF A "FIXER"-- Let's dig a little deeper into Tony's hobby and habits.
 Like many of us men, Tony is a "fixer" in life.
 End results matter more than the process.
 Beyond just his technical and scientific skill, he is reactionary, not precautionary.
 Tony's narrow focus and selfishness causes him to miss potential problems and mistakes before they happen, both as the hero Iron Man and the doting lover of Pepper Potts.
 When the reactionary type tries to learn from one of those mistakes with the first effort and ounce of prevention and structure, they tend to overdo it, putting them back in "fixer" mode.
-Making 40+ suits of just-in-case armor is overdoing it.
+Making dozens of just-in-case suits is overdoing it.
 Buying lavish apology gifts as a billionaire is overdoing it.
 He gets by on talent, resourcefulness, and quick-thinking ingenuity when he could spare a little of that to be wiser instead of just smarter.